kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 11: September 17, 2020
+Finally came up with a simple design that I'm happy with.
+Works well for the project pages and satisfies my criteria to showcase the main project as well as show work chronologically.

 ## Day 2-10: September 8-16, 2020

 Been working on design improvements for the portfolio mostly in Figma.
 Came up with 5 iterations of design.
 Still not happy with the layout.
 Think I will take a break and go back to working on the content to start with and then come back to the layout.